API Security Best Practices: A Direct Technical Breakdown

 }));

-The !origin check handles requests with no Origin header โ things like server-to-server calls or curl.
-Whether you want to allow those depends on your use case.
+!origin check handles requests with no Origin header โ server-to-server calls, curl.
+Whether you allow those depends on your use case.

-I also want to mention โ even if your CORS is configured correctly, it's not a security boundary by itself.
+Even with correct CORS config โ it's not a security boundary by itself.
 CORS is enforced by the browser.
-A server-side attacker or a script running outside a browser context ignores CORS entirely.
-It only protects against malicious websites making cross-origin requests through a user's browser.
-You still need proper authentication and authorization on every endpoint regardless of your CORS config.
+Server-side attackers or scripts running outside a browser context ignore it entirely.
+It protects against malicious websites making cross-origin requests through a user's browser.
+You still need proper auth on every endpoint regardless of CORS config.

-A login endpoint that returns "Incorrect password" when the password is wrong and "User not found" when the email doesn't exist has just told an attacker which email addresses are registered.
+Login endpoint returns "Incorrect password" for wrong passwords and "User not found" for unknown emails.
+An attacker just learned which email addresses are registered.
 They can enumerate your user base one request at a time.

-Return generic error messages to the client.
-Log the details internally.
+Return generic messages to clients.
+Log details internally.

 app.use((err, req, res, next) => {